 The project site is not located within a designated wildlife corridor or linkage.
-The project site is located directly north of active mining activities.
-There are rocky mountains located east of the project site and vacant open desert to the north and west.
+The project site is located directly south of active mining activities.
+There is vacant open desert to the north and west of the project site.
 There are no topographic features on the site that would function as a wildlife corridor.
 The project site does not serve a function in local wildlife movement.